AdobeDocs/marketo.en/help/marketo/product-docs/administration/field-management/view-field-mappings-between-marketo-and-salesforce.md

 ---
 # View Field Mappings Between Marketo and Salesforce {#view-field-mappings-between-marketo-and-salesforce}

 You may want to know which Salesforce fields a specific Marketo field is tied to.
-Here's how to accomplish this.
+Here's how to check.

 >[!NOTE]
 >